professorx2001/ToDo-React/README.md

 # ToDo-React

-ToDo-React is a simple and interactive To-Do List application built with React.
+A simple and interactive To-Do List application built with React.
 It allows users to add, edit, and delete tasks, helping them manage their daily activities efficiently.

 <img width="703" alt="Quick snap of this working project" src="https://github.com/user-attachments/assets/b2d5cb93-d4aa-4984-9a94-afc3390a8814" />